Diversity & Affordability

-- Association of Black Students (ABS) - designed to motivate Black students to become involved on campus, coordinate activities to strengthen cultural and political awareness, and provide assistance to the development and utilization of resources.
+- Black Student Union (BSU) - designed to motivate Black students to become involved on campus, coordinate activities to strengthen cultural and political awareness, and provide assistance to the development and utilization of resources.

-- commonGround - commonGround is the LGBTQQIA organization on campus.
+- Shades - the organization for LGBT students of color on campus.
 Members include individuals of all sexual orientations, gender identities and gender expressions to promote equality and diversity on and off campus.

 - Student African American Brotherhood (SAAB) - purpose is to assist African American males to excel academically, socially, culturally and professionally on campus and in the community.